-Campus crime, arrest and referral statistics include those incidents reported to Campus Safety, law enforcement agencies, and designated campus officials considered to be "Campus Security Authorities" (CSAs).
-These incident reports also are reviewed by Campus Safety administrators for consideration of timely warning notices.
-CSAs include but are not limited to University Residential Life staff; various Dean of the College staff; athletics coaches; Office of Equity and Diversity; student conduct office; Human Resources; and advisors to recognized student organizations.
+Campus crime, arrest, and referral statistics include those incidents reported to the Campus Safety Department, law enforcement agencies, and designated campus officials considered to be CSAs.
+These incident reports are also reviewed by campus safety administrators for consideration of timely warning notices.
+CSAs include but are not limited to University residential life staff; various dean of the college staff; athletics coaches; Office of Equity and Diversity; student conduct office; Human Resources; and advisers to recognized student organizations.

-Campus "Professional Counselors" in the Counseling Center have state-provided confidential privilege and are not required to report crimes for inclusion into the Annual Security Report.
-However, as a matter of policy, they are encouraged to inform persons being counseled of the procedures to report crimes on a voluntary basis for inclusion into the annual crime statistics.
+Campus "Professional Counselors" in the counseling center have state-provided confidential privilege and are not required to report crimes for inclusion in the Annual Security Report.
+However, as a matter of policy, they are encouraged to inform persons being counseled of the procedures to report crimes on a voluntary basis for inclusion in the annual crime statistics.

-The following statistics for calendar years 2015, 2016, and 2017 were reported to the Campus Safety Department, other Campus Security Authorities, university officials, or local law enforcement agencies.
+The following statistics for calendar years 2016, 2017, and 2018 were reported to the Campus Safety Department, other CSAs, University officials, or local law enforcement agencies.
 The statistics reflect crimes which occur not only on the main campus, but also at any noncampus property, public property as defined below, and specifically in campus residential housing facilities.

-Every case/investigation report prepared by Campus Safety staff and included in the daily report summary is reviewed initially by Campus Safety administrative staff to ensure the case is properly classified for the incident.
-The cases/investigation reports are reviewed a second time for proper classification and counting of statistical data for any Clery Act crimes and referrals detailed by this federal law for inclusion in this annual report and on the Department of Education's website.

-In addition to Campus Safety reports, data is requested and included when received from all local law enforcement agencies having jurisdiction for any campus or noncampus properties.
+Every case/investigation report prepared by campus safety staff and included in the daily report summary is reviewed initially by Campus Safety Department administrative staff to ensure the case is properly classified for the incident.
+In addition to campus safety reports, data is requested, and included when received, from all local law enforcement agencies having jurisdiction for any campus or noncampus properties.
 Data is also collected from the University Conduct Office.
-Both sets of data are cross-checked against the Campus Safety report data to minimize double counting of statistics.
+Both sets of data are cross-checked against the campus safety report data to minimize duplicate entries for the same reported crime.
+The case/investigation reports are reviewed a second time by the Colgate University Clery Compliance Group (made up of four administrative staff members who have all attended the Clery Act Compliance Training Academy) for proper classification and statistical recordkeeping of Clery Act crimes and referrals.